Written by:

 5 See, Sören Scholvin & Mikael Wigell, Geo-economic

-Power Politics: An Introduction
+Power Politics: An Introduction, in GEO-ECONOMICS

 AND POWER POLITICS IN THE 21ST CENTURY: THE